Decoder Tuning: Efficient Language Understanding as Decoding: Related Work

 \subsection{Prompt-based Tuning}

-The major practice for prompt-based tuning is wrapping text pieces into human-designed templates.
+Prompt-based tuning aims to bridge the gap between pre-training and downstream tasks for data-efficient model adaptation.
+The major practice for prompt-based tuning~\cite{liu2021pre} is wrapping text pieces into human-designed templates.
 By this means, prompt-based tuning converts downstream tasks to pre-training tasks (e.g. masked language modeling) and greatly enhances the zero/few-shot learning ability of PTMs.
-Firstly applied in knowledge probing~\cite{Petroni19lama}, it has been adopted broadly in NLP~\cite{schick21pet, liu2021pre, hu2021knowledgeable, ding2021prompt, han2021ptr, cui2022prototypical}.
-Other works also investigate automatic or learnable prompts~\cite{shin2020autoprompt, hambardzumyan21warp, schick20petal}, but the optimization of prompts is a non-trivial problem.
-In our work, we adopt manual templates to stimulate model knowledge and help data-efficient model adaptation.
+Prompt-based tuning is first applied in knowledge probing~\cite{trinh2018simple,Petroni19lama}, and it has been adopted broadly in NLP~\cite{schick21pet, hu2021knowledgeable, ding2021prompt, han2021ptr, cui2022prototypical}.
+Despite manually designed prompts, other works also investigate automatic and learnable prompts~\cite{shin2020autoprompt, gao20making, hambardzumyan21warp, schick20petal, lester2021power} to alleviate the prompt engineering efforts.
+However, the optimization of prompts is a non-trivial problem~\cite{ding2022delta, lester2021power} which sometimes leads to more computation costs and suboptimal performance.
+Thus in our work, we adopt manual prompts to stimulate model knowledge and help data-efficient model adaptation.